kkowenn/DataSciencePortfolio/README.md

 Welcome to my Data Science portfolio!
 This repository showcases my work in optimizing performance metrics, fixing overfitting with data augmentation, comparing regression models, and utilizing transfer learning with ResNet-50 and etc.

-### this is highlighted notebook model from my projects in kaggle:
+### "This is highlighted notebook model from my projects in kaggle:"

 ## Project 1: Optimizing Performance Metrics